Back to top

 What you need to know about transaction tax.

-Transaction tax is a new type of tax that will apply to financial transfers where funds are debited from a business account.
+Transaction tax is a new type of tax that is applied to financial transfers where funds are debited from a business account.
 For entrepreneurs, sole traders and smaller companies, it imposes an obligation to set up a business account.

-Below you will find some answers to common questions we receive from our clients.
+Below you can find some answers to common questions we receive from our clients.

 The taxpayer is a natural person: entrepreneur, legal entity or a branch office of a foreign person who is a user of payment services of a payment service provider carrying out financial transactions (i.e., a bank) and who has its registered office or place of business in the Slovak Republic, has a payment account with a bank with its registered office in the Slovak Republic or carries out its activities here.